 Working abroad sounds like an adventure to many people.
-However, job search in Switzerland needs more than just the obvious Switzerland cover letter and Swiss CV writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even cross your mind when you decided to apply for Switzerland jobs.
+However, job search in Switzerland needs more than just the obvious Switzerland CV with Switzerland cover letter writing and translation - it requires thorough preparation.
+You will experience problems that probably did not even cross your mind when you decided to apply for employment in Switzerland.

 Do not take to lightly the heavy impact the Switzerland cover letter can have on the outcome of your adventure!
 For instance, you will experience the unusual immigration rules and practices, strange job application procedures, bizarre selection trends and unusual management culture.

 Check in advance, within the company you are seeking employment with, what is the main language (Swiss German, French or Italian) within the organization is and write the cover letter and CV in this language.
 Stick to one language once chosen.
 However, you need to accept that not knowing the local language will put you at real disadvantage from the local job seekers.
 The basic knowledge of the local language is considered necessary to cope with daily office life and life outside work.

 Your Switzerland cover letter is the very first thing an employer will see and is an integral part of your job applications.
 Because recruiters are interested in the future of companies they represent, the cover letter is more relevant to them then the accompanying CV which refers mainly to the past time experiences, with exception of your present job.
 Therefore, your cover letter should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

 Take the time to research every employer's organization and customize your Switzerland cover letter to fit the position.
 Personalize each letter with a real person’s name.
 Such personalization would increase retention of your application.

 The job application letter is usually handwritten, well structured and on maximum one page.
 The style is rather formal.